juztamau5/retro3/support/doc/plugins/guide.md

   })

   router.use('/external-auth-callback', (req, res) => {
-    // Forward the request to PeerTube
+    // Forward the request to retro3
     result.userAuthenticated({
       req,
       res,